Skip to Content

 • Both water- and oil-based polyurethane can lead to yellowing, which is lovely when finishing a piece of richly pigmented stained wood—not as lovely when finishing a piece or furniture painted in a lighter color like white or wood with a lighter stain that you don’t want to yellow.

-I use polyurethane 99% of the time when finishing stained wood projects.
+I use polyurethane a lot of the time when finishing stained wood projects.
 However, I did use a satin water-based polyurethane to seal the tree branches for my DIY cat tree made of a real tree project because I needed them to dry quickly and wanted them to have very little sheen.

 Questions about applying polyurethane?
 I used semi-gloss polyurethane in a post on how to stain and finish wood.
 The process it pretty much the same for water- and oil-based polyurethane, as well as polycrylic.